An effective fluid description of scalar-vector-tensor theories under the sub-horizon and quasi-static approximations: Introduction

 Vector fields are also present in nature and it is plausible that they might be related to a late-time accelerating universe \cite{Geng:2021jso, Nakamura:2019phn, Nakamura:2018oyy, deFelice:2017paw, PhysRevLett.127.161302, PhysRevD.81.104015, PhysRevD.78.063005, BeltranJimenez:2008enx, BeltranJimenez:2013btb, DeFelice:2016yws, PhysRevD.94.044024, Armendariz-Picon:2004say, Koivisto:2008ig, Koivisto:2008xf, Thorsrud:2012mu, Landim:2016dxh, Gomez:2020sfz, Gomez:2021jbo, Mehrabi:2015lfa, Alvarez:2019ues, Orjuela-Quintana:2020klr, Guarnizo:2020pkj}.
 After a successful construction of consistent theories for general scalar-tensor interactions, it was shown that a similar procedure can be worked out for vector-tensor interactions, known as generalised Proca theories \cite{Tasinato:2014eka,Heisenberg:2014rta,Allys:2015sht,Allys:2016jaq,BeltranJimenez:2016rff}.
 It turns out that more general theories having second-order equations of motion and simultaneously including a scalar field and a vector field, namely Scalar-Vector-Tensor (SVT) theories, were also found \cite{Heisenberg:2018mxx,Heisenberg:2018acv,Kase:2018nwt}.
 Although SVT theories encompass both Horndeski and generalised Proca theories, and therefore might have an interesting, new, richer phenomenology, they have received little attention thus far in the literature.
 In fact, as far as we know, there is no public Boltzmann code where SVT theories be fully implemented so that their phenomenology can be investigated in detail \cite{Lagos:2017hdr}.
 This is a major disadvantage for model testing because we cannot compare theoretical predictions against astrophysical measurements, hence seriously decide about viability of alternative cosmological models.
 In this work we show that SVT theories can be mapped into an effective fluid so that their phenomenology can be investigated through Boltzmann solvers such as \texttt{CLASS}.
-We apply quasi-static and sub-horizon approximations to SVT theories and find fairly general analytical expressions for the quantities defining the effective fluid, that is, $w_{\rm DE}(z)$, $c_{s, \rm DE}^2(z,k)$, and $\pi_{\rm DE}(z,k)$.
-Our approach can be useful to carry out further investigations, for instance, on general EDE and Relativistic Modified Newtonian Dynamics (RMOND) models \cite{Sabla:2022xzj,PhysRevLett.127.161302}.
+We apply quasi-static and sub-horizon approximations to SVT theories and find fairly general analytical expressions for the quantities defining the effective fluid, that is, $w_{\rm DE}(z)$, $c_{s, \rm DE}^2(z,k)$, and $\pi_{\rm DE}(z,k)$.\footnote{While in this work we focus on DE, SVT theories have also been studied in inflation (see, for instance, \cite{Oliveros:2022njz}).} Our approach can be useful to carry out further investigations, for instance, on general EDE and Relativistic Modified Newtonian Dynamics (RMOND) models \cite{Sabla:2022xzj,PhysRevLett.127.161302}.

 The paper is organised as follows.
 Our notation is set in Section \ref{section:wcdm}.
 We discuss SVT theories in Section \ref{Section:models}, and in Section \ref{Section:EFA} we explain the effective fluid description.
 Then we show that our approach allows designing cosmological models having a behaviour in good agreement with observations (Section \ref{Section:Des-SVT}).
 We give our concluding remarks in Section \ref{Section:conclusions} and provide details of our computations in Appendices \ref{App:1}-\ref{App:4}.